The New NIH Data Management and Sharing Policy 2023 – Why Sharing is Caring

 - data are not considered to have a suitable repository

-Benefits and drawbacks of the NIH Data Sharing Plan
+Benefits and drawbacks of the NIH Data Management & Sharing Plan

-This new data sharing policy will, of course, set a new global standard for biomedical research, and it has been defined as a “seismic shift“.
+This new data management and sharing policy will, of course, set a new global standard for biomedical research, and it has been defined as a “seismic shift“.
 It is also hoped that it could introduce a sort of ripple effect that could induce smaller funding agencies and other industries to implement similar changes.
 However, some researchers also express doubts about it.
-Specifically, there are concerns about the amount of extra time the researchers will need to spend to comply with the new policy, especially given that most laboratories don’t have dedicated data managers.
+Specifically, there are concerns about the amount of extra time the researchers will need to spend to comply with this new data management and sharing policy, especially given that most laboratories don’t have dedicated managers who oversee research data.
 In this context, digital data management tools like electronic lab notebooks can make a huge difference.
-Nevertheless, it is clear that, in the long term, this policy will boost the public trust in science, justifying the initial extra effort.https://www.scinote.net/lmplementing-an-eln-how-to-get-your-team-on-board/
+Nevertheless, it is clear that, in the long term, this policy will boost the public trust in science, justifying the initial extra effort.